kalibera/rchk/README.md

 now been tested on Ubuntu 16.04.2.
 However, one can use a pre-installed virtual machine with `rchk` (or, more precisely, use an automated script that installs such machine without user intervention, into virtualbox or docker).
+Also, one can install into a singularity container ([instructions](image/README_SINGULARITY.md) and configuration contributed by B. W. Lewis).

 Manual installation on Ubuntu 16.04.2: